thierry3000/computer_physics/docs/README.md

 ## scripting

-An other handy way of using python is to write scripts.
+An other handy way of using python is to write scripts and call them by the interpreter.

+> python hello_world.py

+- [x] Try to understand the source of hello_world.py

 # exercise 1 - ODE